bryceandy/PHPUnit-code-katas/README.md

 ## 3. Roman Numerals

-Create a function that receives a number from 1 to 3999 and outputs its roman numeral
+Create a function that receives a number from 1 to 3999 and outputs its roman numeral.

+## 4. Cyclic Rotation

+Complete the function rotRight.
+It should return the resulting array of integers. rotRight has the following parameter(s):

+1. An array of integers a.
+2. An integer d, the number of rotations.

+#### Output:

+Print a single line of n space-separated integers denoting the final state of the array after performing d right rotations.

+Sample Input:

+1 2 3 4 5
+4

+Sample Output:

+2 3 4 5 1